Arizona Cardinals vs. Detroit Lions NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Cardinals stats and trends

-- In Arizona's 13 games this season, it has nine wins against the spread.

-- The Cardinals have been favored by 12.5 points or more once this season and covered the spread.
+- This season, the Cardinals won ATS in their only game as a favorite of 12.5 points or more.

-- Arizona's games this year have hit the over seven times in 13 opportunities (53.8%).
+- Arizona's games this year have eclipsed the over/under seven times in 13 opportunities (53.8%).

-- The Cardinals average 28.2 points per game, comparable to the 27.2 per matchup the Lions allow.
+- The Cardinals average 28.2 points per game, comparable to the 27.2 per outing the Lions surrender.

-- When Arizona puts up more than 27.2 points, it is 7-1 against the spread and 8-0 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Lions.